zaxbux/wn-gmaildriver-plugin/README.md

 ## Change Log

+* 1.0.4 - Fixed issue where backend authorization status showed expired when it was authorized.
 * 1.0.3 - Fixed logic issues, app is removed from user account when settings are reset.
 Updated dependencies.
 * 1.0.2 - Fixed errors that occur when invalid credentials are supplied.
 * 1.0.1 - First version.